zhan4429/Bell_Application/index.rst

 Scientific Applications on Purdue RCAC Bell Cluster
 ==============================================

-This is the list of scientific applications deployed on Purdue High Performance Computing clusters.
+This is the list of scientific applications deployed on Purdue Bell cluster.
 More information about our center is avaiable here (https://www.rcac.purdue.edu/knowledge/bell).

 .. toctree::
    :caption: Applications built with clang